 We are externally managed by our Manager, a subsidiary of Ares Management, pursuant to the terms of the Management Agreement.
-As of December 31, 2019, Ares Management had over 1,200 employees located in over 20 offices in more than 10 countries.
+As of December 31, 2020, Ares Management had over 1,450 employees located in over 25 offices in more than 10 countries.
 Since its inception in 1997, Ares Management has adhered to a disciplined investment philosophy that focuses on delivering strong risk-adjusted investment returns throughout market cycles.
-Ares Management believes each of its three distinct but complementary investment groups in Credit, Private Equity and Real Estate is a market leader based on investment performance.
+Ares Management believes each of its distinct but complementary investment groups in Credit, Private Equity, Real Estate and Strategic Initiatives is a market leader based on investment performance.
 Ares Management was built upon the fundamental principle that each group benefits from being part of the greater whole.
+Ares Management has advised us that it believes that its people and culture are the most critical strategic drivers of its success as a firm.
+Ares Management has also advised us that it believes creating a welcoming and inclusive work environment with opportunities for growth and development is essential to attracting and retaining a high-performance team, which is in turn necessary to drive differentiated outcomes.
+Ares Management believes that the unique culture, which centers upon values of collaboration, responsibility, entrepreneurialism, selfawareness and trustworthiness, makes it a preferred place for top talent at all levels to build a long-term career within the alternative asset management industry.
+Ares Management invests heavily in its human capital efforts, including (i) talent management, (ii) diversity, equity and inclusion, (iii) employee health and wellness and (iv) philanthropy.

+We do not currently have any employees and rely on our Manager to provide us with investment advisory services.
+These services are provided by individuals who are employees of our Manager or one of its affiliates and each of our officers is an employee of our Manager or one of its affiliates.
+Our executive officers also serve as officers of our Manager and certain of its affiliates.
 Our Manager is responsible for administering our business activities and day-to-day operations and providing us our executive management team, principal investment team and appropriate support personnel.
 Pursuant to the Management Agreement, our Manager is entitled to receive a base management fee, an incentive fee and expense reimbursements.
 In addition, under certain circumstances, our Manager will be entitled to receive a termination fee if the Management Agreement is terminated.
-Our Manager, including our officers and employees of our Manager, may also receive grants of equity-based awards pursuant to our equity incentive plan that was adopted on April 23, 2012 and amended and restated in June 2018 (the "Amended and Restated 2012 Equity Incentive Plan").
-For more information on the terms of the Management Agreement, see Note 11 to our consolidated financial statements included in this annual report on Form 10-K.
+Our Manager, including our officers and employees of our Manager and its affiliates, may also receive grants of equity-based awards pursuant to our equity incentive plan that was adopted on April 23, 2012 and amended and restated in June 2018 (the "Amended and Restated 2012 Equity Incentive Plan").
+For more information on the terms of the Management Agreement, see Note 13 to our consolidated financial statements included in this annual report on Form 10-K.